-- Automatically identifies the open model and includes all files or selected files according to your selection from the model folder as attachments to your request.
-Some logs and files in other folders are also attached, such as the user feedback log, Tekla Structures logs and user-defined attribute files. - Automatically gathers application and system information. - If a crash is encountered, attaches automatically to the Support tool the crash dumps, session log files and Windows logs of type Error from last 72 hours.
-They can be skipped by clearing the Crash information file category selection. - Uploads the problem description, attached model, attached files, and all other gathered information to Tekla Structures support.
+- Automatically identifies the open model and includes either all files or the files you select from the model folder as attachments to your support request.
+Additionally, logs and files from other folders are attached, such as the user feedback log, Tekla Structures, and user-defined attribute files. - Automatically gathers application and system information. - Automatically attaches crash dumps, session log files, and Windows Error logs from the last 72 hours if a crash is encountered.
+They can be skipped by clearing the Crash information file category selection. - Uploads the problem description, attached model, attached files, and all other gathered information to the Tekla Structures support.